barebox/barebox/Documentation/devel/project-ideas.rst

 Skills: C, RISC-V interest, low-level affinity.
 Difficulty: Medium

-barebox supports a number of both soft and hardRISC-V targets, e.g.: BeagleV, HiFive, LiteX and the QEMU/TinyEMU Virt machine.
+barebox supports a number of both soft and hard RISC-V targets, e.g.: BeagleV, HiFive, LiteX and the QEMU/TinyEMU Virt machine.

 Unlike e.g. ARM and MIPS, RISC-V support is still in its formative